Perfect Picture Book Friday – Butterflies On The First Day Of School

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

-Readers, if you have questions for Cathy, please post them in the comments below and if she has time I’m sure she’ll respond!
+Readers, if you have questions for Eleanor, please post them in the comments below and if she has time I’m sure she’ll respond!

 (all links below are book-specific)